 No Win No Fee Whiplash Injury Claims Against Aviva Insurance

-When a solicitor agrees to take on your Aviva car insurance whiplash claim on a no win no fee basis, they’ll ask you to sign a conditional fee agreement.
+If your claim is valid, one of our solicitors may offer you a Conditional Fee Agreement (CFA).
 This is your contract which explains clearly that you don’t need to pay the solicitor’s fee unless you are awarded compensation.

 Even when that happens, you won’t need to have the funds available to pay the solicitor yourself.
 That’s because, their fees are covered by a success fee.
 This is automatically deducted from your compensation before it’s paid to you.
 So everything is clear right from the start of your claim, the level of success fee is detailed within the CFA and will not change.
 By law, a success fee can’t be any higher than 25% of your claim.